-- 1. Undertake Fisheries Performance Assessments as set out in the Tasmanian Inland Recreational Fishery Management Plan 2018-28.
-(S1 & S2) - 2.
-Coordinate fish sampling with DPIPWE river health monitoring.
-(SI & S2) - 3.
-Share fishery data across agencies to support decision making.
-(SI & S2) - 4.
-Develop an electronic angler survey to replace the Angler Postal Survey that reaches a broader angling community and improves data accuracy.
-(S1, S2 & S3) - 5.
-Develop an electronic angler creel survey to enable fisheries officers to collect real time data to compliment the electronic angler survey.
-(S1, S2 & S3) - 6.
+- 1. Undertake Fisheries Performance Assessments as set out in the Tasmanian Inland Recreational Fishery Management Plan 2018-28. - 2.
+Coordinate fish sampling with DPIPWE river health monitoring. - 3.
+Share fishery data across agencies to support decision making. - 4.
+Develop an electronic angler survey to replace the Angler Postal Survey to inform participation in regions and specific waters. - 5.
+Develop an electronic angler creel survey to enable fisheries officers to collect real time data to compliment the electronic angler survey. - 6.
 Support the Statewide and National Recreational Fishing Surveys to provide information and perspective.
-(S1, S2 & S3)